droidocz/droidocs-web/content/android-layout/how-to-center-items-of-a-recyclerview.md

 I am assuming that you are using a `LinearLayoutManager` with a `RecyclerView` for a `ListView`-style effect.
 In that case, use a `horizontal` `LinearLayout` for each row, with `android:gravity="center"` to center its contents.

+---

+## Notes:

+- I presume that there would be some way to do that via `GridLayoutManager`, or else via a custom `RecyclerView.LayoutManager`.
+I do not see, at a quick glance, how to do it with `GridLayoutManager`.

+- For my project using recycler view with grid layout, where items are centered using gravity attribute works fine.